 Jurors Resume Deliberations in Clemens' TrialIn their final attempt to convince jurors that Roger Clemens lied to Congress, prosecutors basically called his wife a liar, too.
 In his closing, Clemens' lawyer Rusty Hardin characterized the case as ``a horrible, horrible overreach by the government and everyone involved'' and hammered away at the government's evidence.
 Jurors, who met for only 15 minutes Tuesday, resumed deliberations Wednesday afternoon as they work through a complex verdict sheet.

-Debbie Clemens testified Friday that her husband was not present when she received a shot of human growth hormone from Roger Clemens' strength coach– testimony that contradicts the star pitcher's chief accuser in the perjury trial.
+Debbie Clemens Testifies At Husband's Trial About Her Experience With HGHDebbie Clemens testified Friday that her husband was not present when she received a shot of human growth hormone from Roger Clemens' strength coach-- testimony that contradicts the star pitcher's chief accuser in the perjury trial.

 Clemens Wife Takes Stand At Perjury TrialDebbie Clemens has taken the stand at the perjury trial of her husband, Roger Clemens.

 McNamee's Wife: I Didn't Nag Husband Over ClemensWearing a blue floral print dress, Eileen McNamee presented herself as a soft-spoken first-grade schoolteacher who never nagged her now-estranged husband about Roger Clemens.
 She went on to contradict the government's key witness many times -- and even came up with a different brand of beer to associate with the crucial evidence in the perjury trial of the former pitcher.

 Clemens Gets Boost From Scientist's TestimonyRoger Clemens' defense may have regained the momentum in his perjury trial when a scientist testified that the government's physical evidence against the former pitcher could have been contaminated.